 Martha and Mary Health Service Quality Metrics

 Minimizes Pressure Ulcers

-This statistic indicates the percent of long-term residents who have new or worsened pressure ulcers .
+This is a measure of the percentage of long-term residents which suffer from new or worsened pressure ulcers or bed sores.
 We consider this statistic when determining our nursing grades.

 Minimizes Serious Falls